Course Description

 Course material is accessed via an online learning portal with downloadable course manual.
 All course lessons delivered through the mediums of text/audio/webinars/videos.

-• Bonus material- EBook
+• Course material- EBook

 o 'Feeding Horses in Australia' by Dr. John Kohnke.

-• Bonus material
+• Course material

 o ‘Pastures for Horses' by RIRDC.